abhnar/emsfem/README.md

 Features
 ------------------------------------
-Designing MATLAB Finite Element Tool for Elecctormagnetics.
+Designed MATLAB Finite Element Tool for Elecctormagnetics.

 Designed as a class EFEM, the fundamental finite element code.